quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 ## Starting and managing your Quake Live servers

-To start your servers, start a terminal of your operating system and cd into this directory `_myservers`.
+To start your servers, open a terminal of your operating system and cd into the directory `_myservers`.
 Now type `docker-compose up -d` which will start every Quake Live server that is defined in the `docker-compose.yml` plus the needed Redis database for the minqlx plugins.
 The parameter `-d` stands for detached and means that the servers run in the background.

 To stop every Quake Live server plus the Redis database use `docker-compose stop`.
 To stop a specific server you can use the same command followed by the Docker Compose service name as specified in the `docker-compose.yml` file like this `docker-compose stop duel1`.